mlKwon/psyctl/docs/COMMUNITY.DATASETS.md

 ## 🎯 Steering Datasets

-Datasets for extracting personality steering vectors using the CAA (Contrastive Activation Addition) method.
+Datasets for extracting personality steering vectors using methods like CAA (Contrastive Activation Addition) and BiPO.
 Each sample contains personality-specific (positive) and neutral responses to the same situation.

 **Format Example**:
 ```json